Between The Hustle And The Heart

 Running Ardsley isn’t just a checklist of tasks.
 It’s a constant mental load.
 Wondering whether one more email will unlock progress or whether it’s better to step back and trust the foundation already built.

-As a parent, that uncertainty is amplified.
+As parents, that uncertainty is amplified.
 Time is finite.
 Every late-night planning session is time borrowed from rest.
 Every early-morning call competes with breakfast, drop-offs, and the routines that anchor family life.

 And yet, this work matters.